Searching for Special Collections Materials

 Welcome to Special Collections

 The library's Special Collections holds: rare books; collectibles such as artists' books and volumes published by the Limited Editions Club; broadsides; serials; music; and fragile books unsuited to general circulation.
 The Denisoniana Collection contains materials written by Denison faculty and alumni, plus books published by the university such as the Adytum yearbook, college catalogs, and alumni magazines.
-Just click on one of the red tabs above to begin to explore holdings.
+Just click on one of the red tabs above to explore information about holdings.

 There are more than 5,000 titles in numerous subject areas, dating from medieval times to the present, in Special Collections.
 All are available for use in the Archives Reading Room on the 7th floor of the library.
 Faculty may ask the Special Collections Librarian for permission to check out materials for personal or class use.
-Special Collections materials add value and interest to classroom discussions; for example, artists' books visually communicate their subject matter in ways beyond that of standard print/online texts, while history comes alive when students handle a vellum manuscript leaf from the 14th century.
+Special Collections materials add value and interest to classroom discussions.
+For example, artists' books visually communicate their subject matter in ways beyond that of standard print/online texts, while history comes alive when students handle a vellum manuscript leaf from the 14th century.

 View Some Examples from Special Collections